MathieuSuchet/Scratch_nn_comprehension/README.md

 # Scratch_nn_comprehension
-A repo made to understand neural networks from scratch + gymanisum use
+A repo made to understand neural networks from scratch + gymnasium use

 ## Authors
 Mathieu Suchet